Biden Remains Atop a Shifting Democratic Field

 Biden Remains Atop a Shifting Democratic Field video player.

-The Democratic presidential field continues to shift as one candidate drops out and another joins a crowded group hoping to oust President Donald Trump from office next year.
+The Democratic presidential field continues to shift as one candidate drops out and another joins an already crowded group hoping to oust President Donald Trump from office next year.
 Former Vice President Joe Biden remains the leading contender but finds himself fending off increasingly strong challenges from two senators—Kamala Harris of California and Elizabeth Warren of Massachusetts.
-VOA national correspondent Jim Malone has more on the shifting sands of the Democratic race from Washington.
+VOA National correspondent Jim Malone has more on the shifting sands of the Democratic race from Washington.